bpatra/personal-blog/_posts/2013-08-07-powershell-conemu-powertab-a-good-combo.md

 <span style="line-height:1.714285714;font-size:1rem;">Microsoft has released in 2006 Powershell (PoSh), a brilliant shell based on the .NET framework.
 However, the console (or terminal) stays really close to the usual windows command prompt.
 It is commonly admitted that this console suffers a lot of drawbacks which makes it painful for a everyday usage, see for example these blogs (<a title="artlogic" href="http://blog.artlogic.com/2013/06/28/making-the-windows-command-prompt-suck-slightly-less/">artlogic</a>&nbsp;, <a title="hanselman" href="http://http://www.hanselman.com/blog/MakingABetterSomewhatPrettierButDefinitelyMoreFunctionalWindowsCommandLine.aspx">hanselman</a>, etc.).
 Just to make things clear, let us recall the difference between a shell and a console.
 The former is the command interpreter, it is performing the hard work while the latter is just the window, i.e. the program in charge of prompting and displaying information.</span>

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/08/conemu.jpg' title="ConEmu with PowerTab tabbing!" caption="ConEmu with PowerTab tabbing" position_class="image-right" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/08/conemu.jpg' caption="ConEmu with PowerTab tabbing" position_class="image-right" %}

 In this post I will show you how to configure C<a title="conemu" href="https://code.google.com/p/conemu-maximus5/">onEmu</a>&nbsp;an opensource console emulator to work with Powershell and to benefit from a well designed tab completion with <a title="PowerTab" href="http://powertab.codeplex.com/">PowerTab</a>.